How To Duplicate Pages On Wix

 Neglecting to Maintain Internal Linking

 Internal linking connects pages across your site and helps search engines understand your content structure.
-When you clone a page on Wix, internal links on that page still point to the original destinations - review them and update any links that should point to the new page instead to avoid confusing navigation.
+When you clone a page on Wix, internal links on that page still point to the original destinations.
+Review them and update any links that should point to the new page instead to avoid confusing navigation.

 Remember to always update the URL slug and meta settings on duplicated pages, customise the content to make each page unique, and maintain a clean internal linking structure.
 For next steps, explore how to create a new page on Wix, create a subpage in Wix, or read the full guide on how to use Wix to get the most out of the platform.